lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 @[imperative-migration](code/docs/home/scaladsl/serialization/v2b/ItemAdded.scala)

-Create a concrete subclass of [com.lightbend.lagom.scaladsl.playjson.Migration](api/index.html#com/lightbend/lagom/scaladsl/playjson/Migration) handing it the current version of the schema as a parameter, then implement the transformation logic on the `JsObject` in the `transform` method when an older `fromVersion` is passed in.
+Create a concrete subclass of [JsonMigration](api/com/lightbend/lagom/scaladsl/playjson/JsonMigration.html) handing it the current version of the schema as a parameter, then implement the transformation logic on the `JsObject` in the `transform` method when an older `fromVersion` is passed in.

-Then provide your `Migration` together with the classname of the class that it migrates in the `migrations` map from your `SerializerRegistry`
+Then provide your `JsonMigration` together with the classname of the class that it migrates in the `migrations` map from your `JsonSerializerRegistry`.

 Alternatively you can use the [Play JSON transformers](https://www.playframework.com/documentation/2.5.x/ScalaJsonTransformers) API which is more concise but arguably has a much higher threshold to learn.

 @[transformer-migration](code/docs/home/scaladsl/serialization/v2b/ItemAdded.scala)

-In this case we give the `Migrations.transform` method the type it is for, and a sorted map of transformations that has happened leading up to the current version of the schema.
+In this case we give the `JsonMigrations.transform` method the type it is for, and a sorted map of transformations that has happened leading up to the current version of the schema.

 ### Rename Field